INTRODUCING ALEXANDRIA

 Alexandria needs help across every discipline, not just engineering.

 If you’re an educator: The platform’s pedagogical model needs depth.
 How should adaptive learning paths work?
-What makes a good assessment at each Bloom’s taxonomy level?
-How do we handle subjects where proficiency isn’t easily quantified (art, philosophy, ethics)?
+How do we handle subjects where proficiency isn’t easily quantified — art, philosophy, ethics?

-If you work in policy or workforce development: How would governments actually recognise blockchain-anchored skill credentials?
-What regulatory frameworks apply to decentralized education platforms?
+If you work in policy or workforce development: How would governments actually recognise credentials like these?
+What regulatory frameworks apply to a decentralised education platform?

-If you’re a designer: The UI has a refined editorial design system, but UX testing with non-crypto-native users would be valuable — particularly the onboarding flow, the skill graph visualization, and the Sentinel training wizard.
+If you’re a designer: The UI has a refined editorial design system, but real UX testing with non-technical users would be valuable — particularly onboarding and the skill graph.

 If you’re a learner: Use it.
 Break it.
 Tell me what doesn’t make sense.